How to File a DMCA Takedown on Xvideos (2026 Guide)

 - Make those records available for inspection by the DOJ Criminal Division

-The EARN IT Act and STOP CSAM Act
+Pending Legislation: The STOP CSAM Act

 When to Involve Law Enforcement Instead of Filing a DMCA Notice